zntrio/solid/README.md

 * `devices and constrained environments`, you know for IO(v)T (Internet Of vulnerable Thing);
 * `offline users` using `refresh_token` flow for application that need to `act as an online user but without its online interaction`.
+* `impersonation / delegation` using `token_exchange` flow fro resource server who wants to access authenticated external resource on behalf of the subject with a restricted resource level privilege set.

 ## What and Why